defi-wonderland/handbook/sites/ef/docs/privacy-pools/pp-overview.md

 This part introduces the *what*.
 It establishes the **note** as the core object of the entire system and the foundation upon which all privacy is built.
 - **How do privacy pools work?**
 Now that the reader understands Notes, we can explain the machinery that protects them.
 This document covers the *how*, detailing the ZK proofs, smart contracts, and relayers that works together.
-- **The User Journey**
-This document puts everything together, referencing the concepts from the first two articles.
-This shows the *application* of the tech in a real world scenario.